Zbigniew Drzewiecki

 Zbigniew Drzewiecki ([ˈzbiɡɲɛv dʐɛˈvjɛt͡skʲi]; 8 April 1890 – 11 April 1971) was a Polish pianist who was for most of his life a teacher of pianists.
 He was especially associated with the interpretation of Frédéric Chopin's works.
 His pupils include several famous pianists of the 20th century, and his influence was therefore very pervasive.

+Biography

 Drzewiecki was born in Warsaw.
 He commenced study under his father, and then, at Warsaw, under Oberfeldt and Pilecki.
 After he had matriculated he went (from 1909 to 1914) to Vienna, to the atelier of Theodor Leschetizky, where he studied with Marie Prentner, the master's assistant.
 He gave many recitals in Polish towns, and also in Vienna, Prague and Berlin.